Zero Grocery

 Limitations & Scope

-This project was moving quickly and with limited research and engineering resources.
-Designs needed to meet the customer and business objectives while remaining technically lean and straightforward to implement.
+The project progressed rapidly with limited research and engineering resources.
+Designs had to align with customer and business objectives while maintaining technical simplicity for implementation.

 MAPPING & SKETCHES